 Digitizing usually incurs a one-time fee because once the image is digitized, the embroidery service can use it again for future jobs.
 The cost for digitizing is based on the number of stitches and thread color changes required to re-create the logo in embroidery.
 Digitizing fees usually average $20-$30, but may be as low as $10 or as high as $60 or more.
 Marty Byrnes, owner of I'm Sew Crazy in Mesa, Arizona, usually charges an average of $10-$40 to digitize a logo, depending on the number of colors and stitches required.
 Timely Expressions in St. Paul, Minnesota, charges and average of $30-$60 for digitization.

 Thread (color) changes

-An embroidery job with more than two colors will cost more, because the embroiderer must load multiple spools of colored thread into the machine.
-Two-color logos or text-only embroidery jobs are the least expensive.
-Byrnes of I’m Sew Crazy can personalize baby blankets with the baby’s name and birthdate using the font and colors of the client’s choice for about $10.
+Whether you're after a custom-designed peacock on the back of your jean jacket or want simple black script for your personalized bachelorette T-shirts, choosing more hues means a higher price.
+Two-color logos or text-only embroidery jobs are the least expensive; using more than two thread colors will raise the price because the embroiderer must load multiple spools of colored thread into the machine.
+Byrnes of I'm Sew Crazy can personalize baby blankets with the baby's name and birthdate using the font and colors of the client's choice for about $10.
 She can embroider a two-color logo or graphic on 20-25 hats for about $5 per hat.
-Aunt Linda’s Closet - Machine Embroidery in Aurora, Colorado, charges per 1,000 stitches of a given design.
-To digitize and embroider two garments usually runs $45-$65.
+An embroidery professional could charge per 1,000 stitches for a given design, then digitize and embroider two garments for a price that ranges between $45 and $65.
 Timely Expressions charges $10 to mount each item, which includes the first 10,000 stitches, then $1 per additional 1,000 stitches.
 Timely Expressions can negotiate volume discounts for large quantities of an image with a low stitch count and simple mounting.

 Direct embroidery or embroidering a patch